Drug Testing and Background Checks

 - a copy of Summary of Your Rights Under the Fair Credit Reporting Act ;

-a copy of the consumer report you relied on to make your decision, including the name, address, and phone number of the company that sold the report;
+- a copy of the consumer report you relied on to make your decision, including the name, address, and phone number of the company that sold the piece;

-- notice that the hiring decision was made by your company based on specific information in the report;
+- notice that your company made the hiring decision based on specific information in the report;

 - notice that he or she has a right to dispute the accuracy or completeness of the report;

 - Notice that he or she can get an additional free report from the reporting company upon request within 60 days.